jeyip/en-vivo/README.md

 ## Technical Notes

 - The node server is running with [nodemon](https://nodemon.io/) on port 5000, which will automatically restart for you when you modify and save a file.
 - The frontend is using the [Next.js framework](https://nextjs.org/docs/getting-started).
-Any changes in the client should hot reloaded on port 3000.
+Any changes in the client should be hot reloaded on port 3000.

 Thanks for taking the time to check out this project! 🙏